jaxonyue/capstone_project/README.md

 ![timeline](https://github.com/user-attachments/assets/13acd1ba-d3a2-4f16-82e2-ceb16a748575)

 #### Important Files Included:
-- Data & Files Folder:
+- `Data Folder: `
     - socialinsider_events_2024.csv data files which are labeled with the associated month.
 Ex. socialinsider_events_2024-05.csv is the event data in May 2024.
+- `Data_Pipeline Folder: `
     - Social_Insider_Data_Pipeline.ipynb: a jupyter notebook that involves all processes for transforming original event-level data to user-level data, which serves as the data preprocessing stage before modeling.
-- exploratory_analysis Folder:
+- `EDA Files Folder: `
+    - Social_Insider_EDA_DataViz.ipynb: a jupyter notebook that includes all the processing code for generating the exploratory data analysis visualizations
     - Socialinsider Exploratory Data Analysis.pdf: a report that includes main details of our exploratory analysis outcomes.
 The report explains data insights with visualizations as well as pipeline transformation process.

 #### Example User Journey on a Social Insider Platform